NetApp/FSx-ONTAP-monitoring/CloudWatch-Dashboard-FSx/README.md

 Here is a screenshot of the top portion of the dashboard created by this solution:
 ![Screenshot](images/CW-Dashboard-Screenshot.png)

-#### Dashbaord Sections
+#### Dashboard Sections
-The following is a breif description of each section of the dashboard:
+The following is a brief description of each section of the dashboard:
 | Section | Metrics Displayed | Purpose |
 |-----------------|-------------------|---------|
 | Client Operations | Read/Write/Metadata IOPS, Throughput (MiB/s) | Monitor client-side performance and activity|